 Boards may provide support services to unemployed applicants and former recipients under the TANF short-term, non-recurring definition for up to four months.
 Services that are provided longer than four months are defined as assistance.

-Boards must ensure that Workforce Solutions Office staff enters support services into TWIST under the Support Services tab.
+Boards must ensure that Workforce Solutions Office staff enters support services into WorkInTexas.com.
 Child Care service will be entered, as a one-day service, with the redetermination date in the comment section.

-Per §809.51, the three-month continued care will begin once the Choices Program detail in TWIST is closed and the customer is not participating in any work, education, or training activity at any level.
+Per §809.51, the three-month continued care will begin once the Choices Program detail in WorkInTexas.com is closed and the customer is not participating in any work, education, or training activity at any level.

 B-702: Evaluation and Authorization for Child Care Services